 - Thank You Letters

-The Career Development Office offers students the opportunity to interview with organizations on campus during the Fall and Spring semesters.
-On-campus interviews are scheduled October - December and February - April.
+Career Development offers students the opportunity to interview with organizations on campus during the Fall and Spring semesters.
+On-campus interviews are scheduled September - December and February - April.
 On-campus interviewing is a convenient opportunity to establish initial contact with prospective employers.

 Interview Program Student Conduct Policy

 Once you are scheduled for an interview, you are responsible for being present on the designated date and time.
 Interview cancellations will be accepted up to two (2) full business days (Monday-Friday) prior to the day of the scheduled interview.
 Following this procedure affords another student the opportunity to interview in your place and the employer another opportunity to engage with a qualified Xavier student.
-A student who needs to cancel after the schedule freezes (after two days prior to scheduled interview) in Xavier eRecruiting must contact the Career Development Office at 513-745-3140.
+A student who needs to cancel after the schedule freezes (after two days prior to scheduled interview) in Hire-A-Muskie must contact Career Development at (513)745-3141.
 Late cancellation will be considered the same as a No Show.

 No Show Policy